Control of Asbestos Regulations 2006

-The Control of Asbestos Regulations 2006 came into force in the United Kingdom on 13 November 2006 and brought together a number of other asbestos related pieces of legislation.
-This has been superseded by The Control of Asbestos Regulations 2012.
-The pieces of legislation the regulations revoked and replaced were the 'Control of Asbestos at Work Regulations 2002', the 'Asbestos (Licensing) Regulations 1983' and the 'Asbestos (Prohibitions) Regulations 1992'.
-Key elements of the regulations include a greater emphasis on training requiring anyone who may come into contact with Asbestos in the course of their work to be given suitable training.
+The Control of Asbestos Regulations 2006 (SI 2006/2739) came into force in the United Kingdom on 13 November 2006 and brought together a number of other asbestos related pieces of legislation.
+This has been superseded by the Control of Asbestos Regulations 2012 (SI 2012/632).
+The pieces of legislation the regulations revoked and replaced were the Control of Asbestos at Work Regulations 2002 (SI 2002/2675), the Asbestos (Licensing) Regulations 1983 (SI 1983/1649) and the Asbestos (Prohibitions) Regulations 1992 (SI 1992/3067).
+Key elements of the regulations include a greater emphasis on training requiring anyone who may come into contact with asbestos in the course of their work to be given suitable training.
 Greater restrictions were also placed on the amount of exposure workers could be exposed to in the form of 'control limits'.
 The recently published 'Asbestos: The survey guide' (HSG264) is complementary to these regulations.
-When work with asbestos is being carried out the Regulations place a requirement on employers and self-employed workers to prevent exposure to asbestos fibres.
+When work with asbestos is being carried out the regulations place a requirement on employers and self-employed workers to prevent exposure to asbestos fibres.

 Duties arising from the regulations

-The Control of Asbestos 2006 regulations brought together three separate pieces of legislation which covered the prohibition of Asbestos, the control of asbestos at work and asbestos licensing.
+The Control of Asbestos Regulations 2006 brought together three separate pieces of legislation which covered the prohibition of asbestos, the control of asbestos at work and asbestos licensing.
 They prohibited the import, supply and use of all types of asbestos and also continued to ban the second hand use of asbestos products such as asbestos boards and tiles.
 The regulations require mandatory training to be given to anyone who may be exposed to asbestos whilst at work.
 This regulation will enable contracted workers on site to assess correctly the nature of a material before work is carried out, thus eliminating the risk of uncontrolled damage to Asbestos Containing Materials.
 Maintenance workers who may be coming onto a premises to carry out a job must also be given training.
 Should work need to be carried out that may result in the disturbing of asbestos then all measures should be taken to limit the exposure to asbestos fibres.
 Any exposure to those fibres should be below the 'airborne exposure limit' of 0.1 fibres per cm³.
 The control limit is the maximum concentration of asbestos fibres in the air if measured over any continuous 4 hour period.
 Any short term exposure to asbestos, as measured by continuous exposure over 10 minutes, should not exceed 0.6 fibres per cm³.
 These exposures must be strictly controlled with respiratory protective equipment if exposure can be reduced in no other way.
 In terms of asbestos removal, any work should be carried out by a licensed contractor although any decision as to whether work is 'licensable' is based on the risk.
 Anyone working on asbestos under the regulations must have a license issued by the Health and Safety Executive.